JimberSoftware/docs/advanced/entraid/entraid.md

 ## Client credentials
-Go to 'Overview' in the right menu panel to get a list of the essential info.
+Go to 'Overview' in the left menu panel to get a list of the essential info.

 Here you need to add client credentials: